Yuan-998/yuan-998.github.io/_posts/2023-1-3-Pig Latin reading notes.md

 #### Map-Reduce Execution Model
 ![Exexcution_model](../assets/img/MapReduce/execution_model.png)
+The execution stages of a hadoop MapReduce job.

-1. Map Stage. `Map` stage process the raw input data one by one and produces a stream of data items annotated with keys.
+1. **Map Stage**. `Map` stage process the raw input data one by one and produces a stream of data items annotated with keys.
-2. Local Sort.
+2. **Local Sort**.
 To sort the data from map stage by key
-3. Combine.
+3. **Combine**.
 This is an optional stage.
 It is for partial aggregation.
-4. Shuffle Stage.
+4. **Shuffle Stage**.
 Redistribute data among manchines to achieve a global organization of data by key.
-5. Merge/Combine.
+5. **Merge/Combine**.
 A single ordered stream in merge stage and a possible combiner after each intermediate merge step.
-6. Reduce Stage.
+6. **Reduce Stage**.
 Process the data associated with each key in turn, often performing some sort of aggregation.

 #### Logical-to-Map-Reduce Compilation
 Pig first translates a logical plan into a physical plan, and then embeds each physical operator inside a Map-Reduce stage to arrive at a Map-Reduce plan.